June 19, 2025, 1:15 pm | Read time: 7 minutes

 Diseases and Pests

-The most important diseases of sweet cherries include the fungal diseases Monilia fruit rot and shot hole disease.
-Fruit rot appears as brown, rotting spots on the cherries.
-Affected branches should be cut back deeply into healthy wood, and affected fruits should also be disposed of–but never on the compost.
-Shot hole disease can be recognized by round holes that the fungus eats into the leaves.
-Affected shoots should be removed.
-To prevent both diseases, it helps to prune the plants to allow air circulation so the foliage can dry quickly after a rain shower.
+The most important diseases of sweet cherries include fungal diseases such as brown rot and shot hole disease.
+Brown rot appears as brown, rotting spots on the cherries.
+Affected branches should be cut off deep into the healthy wood, and affected fruits should also be disposed of–but never in the compost.

 Toxicity